 At a young age, children’s learning and development are greatly influenced by their surroundings, their relationships, and how they are taught to learn.
 At this stage in life, it is important for children to feed their own curiosities and learn at their own pace, in their own way.

 The Creative Curriculum and the Teaching Strategies GOLD® help teach children to be independent in their learning and allow the teachers to evaluate the pace and style at which a child learns and accommodate for that.
-This style of teaching is based off of the beliefs and findings of six theorists and is meant to provide children with the necessary tools and support to learn in their own way, at their own pace, and about their interests.
+This style of teaching is based on the beliefs and findings of six theorists and is meant to provide children with the necessary tools and support to learn in their own way, at their own pace, and about their interests.

 At Yellow Brick Road Early Childhood Development Center, we implement the Creative Curriculum to help guide children through activities based on children’s interests.
 These activities are teacher-planned and child-initiated after the teacher observes the child’s interests, learning style, and personality traits.